Fast & Furious star John Cena apologises for calling Taiwan a country | Entertainment

 I am very, very sorry for this mistake," Cena said in Mandarin in a video posted on his account on Weibo, a Twitter-like microblog popular in China.
 "I love and respect China and the Chinese people," he added.

 "Can someone please help John Cena locate his spine, please?" wrote Matt Karolian, manager of American news website Boston.com, on Twitter.
-Even former U.S. Secretary of State Mike Pompeo chimed in.
+U.S. Senator Tom Cotton called the apology "pathetic" in a tweet.

-"On your bowing to the Chinese Communist Party...
-I don't see you," Pompeo wrote on Twitter.
-Relations between the United States and China tanked under Pompeo, during the presidency of Republican Donald Trump.
+China's foreign ministry spokesman Zhao Lijian said in response that criticism of Cena in the United States did not make sense.
+Cotton's remarks were "just like waste paper," he added, speaking at a regular news conference in Beijing on Wednesday.

 Taiwan's Foreign Ministry declined to comment.
 The movie has been a box office hit in mainland China since its open on May 21.